HypothesisWorks/hypothesis/guides/internals.rst

 This allows the shrinker to switch from a good but slightly timid mode while its input is large into a more aggressive DELETE ALL THE THINGS mode once that stops working.
-By that point ideally we've made our input small enough that quadratic complexity is acceptable.
+By that point we've usually made our input small enough that quadratic complexity is acceptable.

 We turn these on once and then they stay on.
 The reason for this is to avoid a